 Portable solar power stations like the ACOPower 400wh can be charged via the MC4 connector.
 It will charge most power station makes and models, as long as you have the right adaptor.

 The display is a blue backlit LCD display and is easy to use.
 The screen shows which battery type you have selected to connect.
-This is done through a push button clearly marked battery type.
-Cycling through them is pretty straight forward.
-It also shows the amount of volts charging the battery.
+This is done through a push-button clearly marked battery type.
+Cycling through them is pretty straightforward.
+It also shows the number of volts charging the battery.

 The LED icons on the front of the unit light up when a solar panel is attached.
 Red when a panel is attached and blue for incremental states of charge.